slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Entrepreneurs are more risk averse than general population.
 Budget pessimistically using the worst case scenario.
 - There’s the myth that failure makes you a better entrepreneur.
 This is true only if you study your failures.

-> *"What one piece of advice would you give someone starting a company?
-Do something that most people think is hard.
-If you try something easy, there will be five other companies doing the same thing two months later.
-But if you try something that’s difficult at first, everything gets much easier as soon as you make it through those initial challenges.
-Competition will be lower, because everyone else thought it was too hard.
-Recruiting good people will be easier, because good people like doing hard things.
-And when you have better people and less competition, raising capital gets easier, too."
--- David Velez (Nubank)*

-> *"A startup isn’t really a company at all.
-A startup is a set of founders with hopefully a set of proprietary insights that are a result of them living in the future.
-Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing."*

 > *"Don’t open a shop unless you know how to smile."
 -- Proverb*